DavidVentura/PicoPico/README.md

 * Map, at 32x128 = 4 KB
 * Flags, at 2x128 = 256B
 * Sound effects, 64x84 = 5376B (~5KB)
-    * Sound itself should come from flash
 * Music patterns, 64x6 = 384B
-    * Music itself should come from flash
 * Front buffer 128x128 = 16KB (x/y position -> palette; could be 8KB if using only a nibble per pixel)
 * Back buffer 128x128x2 = 32KB (x/y position -> color, at 16bpp)
 * Game memory = 32KB
     * Lua = ???KB
     * how to measure?

 ~130KB, should have plenty of space for things going wrong.
-However, the biggest unknown is lua overhead.
-Both Spritesheet (16KB), Fontsheet (16KB) and Map (4KB) can be squeezed to half, as they need a nibble per pixel, instead of a byte.
+Both Spritesheet (16KB), and Map (4KB) can be squeezed to half, as they need a nibble per pixel, instead of a byte.
-Not sure how much CPU it'd take to have every single render to the backbuffer expand the pixels back bytes.
+SFX can also be squeezed drastically - each of the 32 nots in the 64 SFX currently take 4 bytes instead of 2, could reclaim 4KB more DRAM.

-And **most importantly** 2MB for game RAM (Lua memory)
+And **most importantly** 2MB for game RAM (Lua memory).
+This varies based on each game, but on the PICO the 256KB ran out way too fast.
+There's [this thing](https://github.com/yocto-8/yocto-8/blob/main/doc/extmem.md) to use _very slow, very cursed_ external RAM

-# Current performance
+# Performance

+In RPI Pico:

 Running `hello_world.lua`: